Russia's Medvedev seeks new lease of life as PM

 In a leaked U.S. diplomatic cable, he even suffered the indignity of being described as playing Robin to Putin's Batman.

-But the Russian public, increasingly tired of having the same faces in power, is skeptical.
+But the Russian public, increasingly tired of having the same faces in power, is sceptical.

 "Medvedev failed (to carry out reforms) with his many powers as president, so what do you expect now?" said Dmitry Oreshkin, a political analyst.